Struggling With Dry Nose? Here Are 6 Things That Can Help

 Also important to note is that you might mistakenly attribute dry nose to allergies and take antihistamines, Dr. Chen says.
 These can exacerbate dryness, so talk to your doctor before taking any over-the-counter allergy meds.

-When to See Your Doctor for Dry Nose
+When to See a Doctor for Dry Nose

-If the home remedies for dry nose don't work, make an appointment with your doctor.
+If these home remedies for dry nose don't work, make an appointment with your doctor, who can offer stronger dry nose treatments.

 This is especially important "if the dryness is associated with recurrent nosebleeds or difficulty breathing through the nose," Dr. Chen says, which may indicate there's a nasal blockage.